Bounds on screened dark energy from near-Earth space-based measurements

 Screened modified gravity can be cast in the language of scalar–tensor theories \cite{Sakstein2014,Zhang2016}.
-In weak gravitational fields, one can consider the Parameterized Post-Newtonian (PPN) expansion, characterized by an effective gravitational strength $\mathcal{G}$ and the PPN coefficients $\gamma$ and $\beta$.
-Screening shows up as an environment/source dependence of these quantities \cite{Zhang2016} — high-density regions (e.g., terrestrial laboratories or deep inside massive bodies) drive $\mathcal{G} \to G$, $\gamma \to 1$, and $\beta \to 1$, keeping the extra force hidden, while lower-density can allow for small departures.
+In the case of weak gravitational fields, one can consider the Parameterized Post-Newtonian (PPN) expansion, characterized by an effective gravitational strength $\mathcal{G}$ and the PPN coefficients $\gamma$ and $\beta$.~Screening shows up as an environment/source dependence of these quantities \cite{Zhang2016} — high-density regions drive $\mathcal{G} \to G$, $\gamma \to 1$, and $\beta \to 1$, keeping the extra force hidden, while lower-density can allow for small departures.
 Unlike purely laboratory tests, space-based measurements are crucial because the ambient density in near-Earth is many orders of magnitude lower, which can reduce screening and enhance sensitivity to deviations.
-Space-based tests therefore provide direct handles on screening by bounding how far $\mathcal{G}$, $\gamma$, and $\beta$ can drift from their General Relativity values.
-This gives a clean bridge from model choices — such as the potential and coupling functions in chameleon, symmetron, or dilaton scenarios — to concrete Solar-System observables.

-In the context of high–precision space–based tests of General Relativity, landmark experiments include Gravity Probe B \cite{Buchman2000,Everitt2015}, Lunar Laser Ranging \cite{Bertotti1987,Williams1996}, LARES-2 \cite{Capozziello2015,Ciufolini2023}, LAGEOS-2 \cite{Iorio2004,Ciufolini2004,Iorio2009}, very-long-baseline interferometry (VLBI) \cite{Schuh2012,Otsubo2020}, the GINGER ring-laser program \cite{Altucci2023,DiVirgilio2024}, and the GRACE/GRACE-FO gravity missions \cite{Tapley2004,Abich2019}, among others.
-These experiments tighten bounds on the PPN coefficients $\gamma$ and $\beta$ and on associated non-Keplerian effects, thereby constraining broad classes of fifth-force and modified-gravity scenarios (see, e.g., Refs.~\cite{Lambiase2013,Radicella2014,Mariani2024,Lévy20242}), including screened models; with current timing capabilities — and realistic near-term improvements — Sagnac-type orbital configurations using space-qualified clocks also emerge as sensitive probes of tiny departures from General Relativity in Earth’s field, complementing the tests above \cite{Aliberti2025}.